marcgardent/Fencing-Esport-CG/README.md

 ### 🏅 Ranking Agents

-> This is used only for the *Codingame* leadboard.
+> This is used only for the *Codingame* leaderboard.

 Three different cases: